“What good is it for someone to gain the whole world, yet forfeit their soul?’

 Fake It ‘Til You Make It

 Maybe the social media we know never really was all that social.
-Maybe it was a means to an end, and we’ve seen the game through to its next phase.
+Or perhaps it was a means to an end, and we’ve seen the game through to its next phase.
 Maybe it’s time to look at social media in a new light.

 There was a time where the Twitter experience was a lot less strategic.
 You had the people who were all business, all the time.
 You had those who were a little unhinged, causing trouble simply because they could.
-But more people fell somewhere in the middle, tweeting and hitting events to see who else was in their city, make new friends and get a little out of their comfort zones, trying to get a little more of what life had to offer them.
+But more people fell somewhere in the middle, tweeting and hitting events to see who else was in their city, make new friends and step out from their comfort zones, trying to get a little more of what life had to offer.

 The rules of the game have changed: no longer is a social medialite simply a person with a phone who’s painting the town red; social medialites are commodities.
 Resources who brands choose to court to put a human element to products and services — in the best cases, synergy happens between brands and social medialites, and they weave a story together.